funkhaus/fuxt/README.md

 1. Go to "Domain Settings" and change temporary domain to `https://{CLIENT_NAME}-funkhaus.netlify.app` or `https://{CLIENT_NAME}-storybook-funkhaus.netlify.app`
     1. If the site is going live, then you should connect a real domain.
 1. If the site is in development, go to "Visitor access" and set password on the site.
+1. Make sure the "Netlify Deploy" WordPress plugin is installed and configured.
+For new sites, leave auto-deploy turned off.
+Once the site is live, enable auto deploys.

 ##### Deploying a Storybook